Adventureland (Iowa): Food

 The park features snack stands and sit-down counter service locations.
-The sit-down locations include Coca Cola Cafe, Doc & Leone's Diner, and Rathskeller.
+The sit-down locations include Coca-Cola Cafe, Doc & Leone's Diner, and Oink's.

 Special events

 Every year on July 4, Adventureland presents fireworks 15 minutes before the park closes.

 Adventureland also hosts various events during the off-season when the park is closed.
 Visitors enter through an open gate at the front entrance and are allowed only in the Main Street Palace Theater which is connected to the Doc and Leone's Diner on Main Street for food and snacks.

 During the first few weekends of operation, various school bands are invited to play in the park.

 Each year, substance-free days are held in conjunction with D.A.R.E.

 Over Memorial Day weekend there is a military promotion.

 There are four park areas available for company picnics, reunions or other large gatherings.

 On October 3, 2015, Adventureland hosted its first Oktoberfest event.
 A $10 admission (with free parking) included one beer and access to a limited selection of rides and attractions during this one day event.
 Dozens of food and drink stands were brought in to the park (many from outside vendors).
 As of 2022, the event had been moved to the end of September, and full-price admission was $69.99.